All 13 state dogs of the USA - from Boston Terrier to Golden Retriever

-True American Dogs: Here are all 13 state dogs of the USA - from Boston Terrier to Golden Retriever 🐶
+American State Dogs: Here are all 13 adorable state dogs of the USA - including the loving Boston Terrier 🐕

 These pups are so beloved that they have become iconic figures in parts of America.